 Even though a great deal of research has already been done concerning the mechanisms of PMS its cause is not yet entirely understood.
 However, research has shown that hormone balance plays a significant role in its occurrence.
 As such, hormone-influencing systems such as the thyroid may be an important element in determining PMS occurrence and severity.
 Therefore, being familiar with the relationship between thyroid function and PMS may improve your understanding of and ability to alleviate PMS.

 PMS is a condition resulting from a hormonal imbalance most often triggered by menstrual activity.
 Menstruation is a regularly occurring event that most women experience during their childbearing years.
 This natural process prepares the body for potential pregnancy and involves the production and mobilization of many different hormones.
 Chief among them being progesterone and estrogen.
-Both of which play pivotal roles regarding women’s health and influence the occurrence of PMS.
+Both of these play pivotal roles regarding women’s health and influence the occurrence of PMS.

-Usually PMS involves an imbalance of estrogen and progesterone.
-In healthy individual’s, estrogen levels increase significantly during the first half of menstruation.
-During the latter portion of the menstrual cycle estrogen values begin to decline and progesterone levels rise to restore hormonal equilibrium.
+Usually, PMS involves an imbalance of estrogen and progesterone.
+In healthy individuals, estrogen levels increase significantly during the first half of menstruation.
+During the latter portion of the menstrual cycle, estrogen values begin to decline and progesterone levels rise to restore hormonal equilibrium.
 Unfortunately, this sequence of events does not always go as intended.
 Many women experience hormonal irregularities and imbalances during menstruation that result in the development of PMS.

 PMS can trigger many uncomfortable and frustrating symptoms.
 Women with PMS may experience a wide range of symptoms including:

 Some women may experience all of the above issues or only a small selection.
-Depending on the individual, symptoms of PMS appear at different frequencies and intensity.
+Depending on the individual, symptoms of PMS appear at different frequencies and intensities.
 Influencing factors of PMS symptoms include, but are not limited to, environment, lifestyle habits, diet, and stress level.
 Another highly influential factor is individual thyroid function.

 The thyroid is a small but essential gland that influences virtually every cell and tissue throughout the body.
 This impressive scope of interaction is made possible through the production of various thyroid hormones.
 The most notable being thyroxine (T4), the storage form of thyroid hormone, and triiodothyronine (T3), the active form of thyroid hormone.
 When maintained at the appropriate values these hormones keep the body running by regulating important functions such as metabolism, brain function, immune activity, and hormone production.